albertodebortoli/ADBIndexedTableView/README.md

 Try out the included demo project.

+If you'd like to include this component as a pod using [CocoaPods](http://cocoapods.org/), just add the following line to your Podfile: `pod "ADBIndexedTableView"`

 Simple usage:
 - copy ADBIndexedTableView and ADBMessageInterceptor classes into your project
 - import `ADBIndexedTableView.h` in your class